 Shawn has a Bachelor of Science Honours in Computing Science and worked in the hi-tech industry before joining Algonquin in 1989.
 He is currently a professor and program coordinator in the Information and Communications Technology Department in the School of Advanced Technology.
 He teaches a variety of courses in the fields of programming and computer networking.
 Shawn has held several other positions at Algonquin including Academic Chair, Program Coordinator, Manager – Mobile Learning and Academic Technologies, Chair – College Academic Technologies Committee, Chair – Mobile Learning Programs Committee, Member – Kaleidoscope Program Planning Committee, Union Steward and Local Executive Committee Member.
 Shawn was elected by his faculty colleagues to represent them on the Board for a three year term beginning on September 1, 2012.

 John Owens is the Ottawa Branch Manager of Revay and Associates Limited, a firm of Project Management and Construction Claims specialists.
 John graduated from Algonquin College in 1981 with a Diploma in Civil Engineering Technology.
 He qualified as a Certified Engineering Technologist (C.E.T.) in 1983.
 In 1993 he became certified by the Project Management Institute as a Project Management Professional (PMP).
 John is also a member if the PMI College of Scheduling and the American Association of Cost Engineers.
 John has been active in the Ottawa Construction Association since 1990 and is currently the Past Chairman of the Board.
 John also serves on the College’s Architecture Technology and Construction/Civil Engineering Advisory Committees, and served on the capital campaign for the Algonquin College Centre for Excellence.
-John was appointed to the Board of Governors for a three-year term beginning September 2008 and was reappointed for an additional two year term effective September, 2011.
-He also serves on the Governance Committee of the Board and on the Algonquin College Foundation Board of Directors.
+John was appointed to the Board of Governors effective September 2008.
+He also serves on the Algonquin College Foundation Board of Directors.

 Andrew Pridham – Administration Representative